 Broken Link Building

-Broken links are both a blessing and a curse depending on how they are handled.
-Most broken links occur when the linked page or URL no longer exists, leading it to either an error page or a redirect to the main page of the target site.
+Broken links can be both a blessing and a curse, depending on how they are handled.
+Most broken links occur when the linked page or URL no longer exists, leading to either an error page or a redirect to the main page of the target site.

-Encountering broken links can provide an opportunity for link reclamation, where you get the link adjusted to point toward a page that actually exists.
+Encountering broken links can provide an opportunity for link reclamation, where the link is adjusted to point toward a page that actually exists.

 Natural Links

-You want to have each link appearing natural if possible.
-While dedicated link building sites can give you easy links, those are not naturally earned and usually do not feel like natural links to search engines.
+You want each link to appear natural if possible.
+While dedicated link-building sites can give you easy links, those are not naturally earned and usually do not feel like natural links to search engines.

-While it is fine to have some paid links in there, you want to put at least some effort into keeping up the pretense of all links being natural.
-Some search engines hate forced links and will tank your page ranking for having too many obviously-artificial backlinks pointing at your site.
+While having some paid links in there is fine, you want to put at least some effort into maintaining the pretense that all links are natural.
+Some search engines hate forced links and will tank your page ranking for having too many artificial backlinks pointing at your site.

 Keyword Research